mmzsource/mxmmz/README.md

 - I want stable links ... the platform I used to blog on (1) broke my URLs and (2) changed the tool-suite completely within a year.
 Other platforms I've blogged on have the same unreliability.
 I want more stability and robustness.
-- Constraints bring out creativity, so therefore I've constrained myself to only use clojure files (apart from the `README.md` and the `.gitignore` files).

 ## Design decisions

 - Use the least possible dependencies
 - Only use clojure files
-- Stay close to standards so when my sparse dependencies break I still have
+- Stay close to standards so when my sparse dependencies break I still have options.
+Therefore use hiccup style html (https://github.com/weavejester/hiccup)
-  options:
-  - Use hiccup style html (https://github.com/weavejester/hiccup)
-  - Use hiccup style css (https://github.com/noprompt/garden)
 - Create (interactive) code examples (and their tests) in other repositories and only include the generated code in this repository, so this repository stays clean.